msupply-foundation/msupply_docs/content/health-supply-hub/supplier/registration.md

 ### Tips

 1. Save the `health-supply-hub@msupply.foundation` email address to your safe sender list
-1. If your company has several locations, register the company against the head office and add contact details for individuals at the different locations.
+2. If your company has several locations, register the company against the head office and add contact details for individuals at the different locations.
 Once registered, you can add several contacts in the Users section.
-See ‘[Managing your organisation in HSH](/health-supply-hub/managing-users/)' for more information
+See [Managing your organisation in HSH](/health-supply-hub/managing-users/) for more information
-1. Email alerts and actions will be sent to the email addresses you provide, so if possible it is useful to enter an email address that is accessible by multiple approved users in the Administrator User Details section such as `tenders@your-organisation.co.nz`
+3. Email alerts and actions will be sent to the email addresses you provide, so if possible it is useful to enter an email address that is accessible by multiple approved users in the Administrator User Details section such as `tenders@your-organisation.co.nz`
-1. For cases where the Administrator person or inbox may be unavailable, we strongly recommend you add additional Users so they can gain access to the HSH site and receive copies of any emails without needing to contact the HSH Support Team
+4. For cases where the Administrator person or inbox may be unavailable, we strongly recommend you add additional Users so they can gain access to the HSH site and receive copies of any emails without needing to contact the HSH Support Team
-1. Your organisation can have as many administrators and users as it wants
+5. Your organisation can have as many administrators and users as it wants
-1. If you have previously registered with the Health Supply Hub e-portal, you do not need to register again
+6. If you have previously registered with the Health Supply Hub e-portal, you do not need to register again
-1. If you lose access to your email, you can email the HSH Support Team (health-supply-hub@msupply.foundation) to get a new user account and email set up with your organisation
+7. If you lose access to your email, you can email the [HSH Support Team](mailto:health-supply-hub@msupply.foundation) to get a new user account and email set up with your organisation